Evolution Of Life On Earth Timeline (History Of Earth’s Life)

 • About 300 million years ago, most of our planet was occupied by swamps.

 The swamps of antiquity were not like modern ones.
 Some plants reached 30 meters in height, about a hundred feet, and giant insects flew everywhere.
-Be glad that our modern dragonfly’s huge ancestors didn’t survive to this day.
-Seriously that wouldn’t be the most pleasant
+Be glad that our modern dragonfly’s huge ancestors still don’t survive.
+Seriously, that wouldn’t be the most pleasant

 replacement for pigeons.

 The planet’s geology has guided the evolution of life, and life has shaped the earth by existing.
-So earth’s geology during the arcane shaped what was probably the first form of life.
-In the warm oceans and carbon-rich atmosphere, biological molecules contained the necessary information to copy themselves and had the chemical ability to form from organic compounds.
+So, the earth’s geology during the arcade shaped the first form of life.
+In warm oceans and carbon-rich atmospheres, biological molecules contain the necessary information to copy themselves and have the chemical ability to form from organic compounds.
 These became encapsulated in an oily membrane that kept them safe from the outside world.

 • The first thing to resemble a living cell.
 Eventually, this early life transformed the atmosphere and climate.